 It’s similar to how 3d printer specifications on paper (such as advertised resolution) won’t always translate to better print quality on the finished article.
 Similar to how Ultimaker and Zortrax have very similar resolutions on paper, but in our unbiased opinion our Zortrax creates better quality prints than our Ultimaker 2 does – for example.

-Close-up shot of an FDM print with a 0.1mm nozzle - Mass Portal
+Close-up shot of an FDM print with a 0.1mm nozzle - Mass Portal.
+If you were wondering how small can a 3d printer print, then this will give you a good idea.

 If you bought your 3d printer recently though, it’s likely you’re going to be able to benefit from a smaller nozzle size as the resolution across the board is getting really good.
 Let’s take a look at the pros and cons to printing with smaller nozzle sizes.
 Some are less obvious than others.
 Then we’ll take a look at the under rated larger nozzles available.
 Hopefully once you’ve finished this article you’ll be able to answer that “What nozzle size should I print with?” that you’ve likely been loosing so much sleep over.